Engineering Notes by Oriental Motor

 Speed-torque characteristics comparison: single-phase vs three-phase AC induction motors

-By having more available torque in the lower speed region, three-phase motors offer more starting torque and are better for instantaneous forward/reverse operation.
-When a single-phase motor stops and reverses, the lower torque may cause the motor to accelerate slower to its rated speed.
-When a three-phase motor stops and reverses, the higher torque allows it to accelerate up to its rated speed faster.
+Also, by offering more torque in the lower speed region, three-phase motors offer better starting torque and are better for instantaneous forward/reverse operation.
+When a single-phase motor stops and reverses, the lower torque means that the motor will decelerate slower to zero RPM, then accelerate slower to its rated speed.
+When a three-phase motor stops and reverses, it will decelerate then accelerate up to its rated speed faster.

 FYI single-phase motors do not stop immediately.
 Unless they are used with some type of friction, electromagnetic, clutch brake mechanism, or electronic brake pack, they will coast to a stop.
 The coasting distance, or overrun, depends on friction and inertial load, but it can be as much as 30 revolutions (at the motor shaft; divisible by gear ratio).
 This overrun doesn't work well with the "instantaneous" part of an instantaneous forward/reverse operation since the motor now needs time to accelerate up to its rated speed every single time it starts.
 If you switch direction too quickly without waiting for the motor to decelerate to a stop, the motor may keep rotating in the same direction.